Nothgisrandom/Predicting-the-price-of-used-cars/README.md

 -	Strong positive correlation between year (or vehicle age) and price.
 -	Mileage negatively correlates with price, indicating depreciation with usage.
 -	Density curves and histograms:
--	Highlight variability in prices across vehicle types, the prices show extreme skewness to the right and many high outliers.
+-	Highlight variability in prices across vehicle types; the prices show extreme skewness to the right and many high outliers.

 5. **Modeling**
 •	Models Used:\